 Philippines, Typhoons and Climate Change

-The Philippines has always been a country that has been battered with a lot of typhoons.
-There have been many people who have died due to many of the extreme weather conditions.
+The Philippines has always been a country where a lot of typhoons have battered.
+There have been many people who have died due to many of extreme weather conditions.

-Add the Philippines ‘ deforestation problem where trees along many of its coastlines have been cut down.
-The natural barrier that the trees used to help protect against the weather inland is no longer there.
+Add the Philippines ‘ deforestation problem, where trees along its coastlines have been cut down.
+The natural barrier the trees used to help protect against the weather inland is no longer there.
 The lack of trees means there is little barrier to help save some of the inner areas of the islands.